keyurahuja/jeevi/README.md

 Thank you for your support!

 ## 🚀 About Me
 I'm Keyur Ahuja, an author and entrepreneur.
-I have written 8 books and launched 16 startups and 5 nonprofits till now.
+I love writing books and building startups.
 You can learn more by visiting my profile.

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://keyurahuja.com/)